frost768/Chrome-Cache-Saver/README.md

 # Chrome-Cache-Saver
-A python script for extracting cache and media cache from Chrome files These files are written for Windows enviroment.
+A python script/Windows Form Application for extracting cache and media cache from Chrome files These files are written for Windows enviroment.

 chromecache.py classifies files in cache and extracts them.